 - JA4SSH: SSH Traffic

-For a more thorough breakdown, the JA4 blog provides the announcement and description of the fingerprints.
+For a more thorough breakdown, the JA4 blog provides the announcement and describes the fingerprints.

 The overview of TLS fingerprinting provides a more in-depth explanation of how a TLS signature is formed.

-While the ease of sharing signatures through SHA is appealing, there are limitations—most notably, potential compatibility issues.
-As Fastly noted differences in the implementation can be hidden behind the SHA hash, causing issues when searching and correlating signatures between different services.
-JA4 tries to address this with open-source app support.
+While sharing signatures through SHA is appealing, it has limits, most notably potential compatibility issues.
+As Fastly noted, differences in the implementation can be hidden behind the SHA hash, causing issues when searching for and correlating signatures between different services.
+Record the implementation and version that generated a value; a shared format name does not prove that two sensors handled every field identically.